-Organizational heads of the Company and presidents of the affiliated companies promote the management of the risk of losses and periodically conduct risk management assessments.
-Each basic organization or affiliated company identifies risk items, checks the status of management concerning the risk items and conducts follow-ups or other measures by using such means as the "G-RIMS (Gas Group Risk Management System)," which systematizes the self-assessment of risk management practices.
-Regarding the management of risks concerning security and disaster prevention which are common to the Group, the organization in charge is clearly specified, and the organization supports each basic organization and affiliated company to ensure risk management on a Group-wide basis.
+Organizational heads of the Company and Presidents of the affiliates promote the management of the risk of losses and periodically conduct risk management assessments.
+Each basic organization or affiliate identifies risk items, checks the status of management concerning the risk items and conducts follow-ups or other measures by using such means as the "G-RIMS (Gas Group Risk Management System)," which systematizes the self-assessment of risk management practices.
+Regarding the management of risks concerning security and disaster prevention which are common to the Group, the organization in charge is clearly specified, and the organization supports each basic organization and affiliate to ensure risk management on a Group-wide basis.

 To prepare for emergencies, regulations for disaster countermeasure and business continuity plans are prepared.
-During the fiscal year under review, the Company invited new gas retailers to join our company-wide disaster-prevention drills to confirm possible cooperation between gas retailers and gas pipeline operators in case of large-scale disasters.
+During the fiscal year under review, we carried out company-wide disaster-prevention drills, which consist of disaster response and BCP exercises, and collaboration training and exercises to ensure collaboration between gas pipeline operators and gas retailers in case of disaster.